siyuan-note/user-guide-en_US/General Operations/Startup parameter.md

 After using `--auth=true`, the user data in conf.json will be used for authentication.
 This parameter is mainly used for the authentication of SiYuan online workspace.
 Please do not specify it during self-hosting.

-### `linkBaseURL`

-This parameter is used to specify the link and picture address prefix, and will only be added when using a relative path.

 {: id="20200924100717-yzwzn64" type="doc"}